althaafsn/Shared-/README.md

  used to program your DE1-SoC.
 Your TAs may ask you to use the .sof generated when the autograder synthesizes your design, if we have it available in time.
 However, include the one you generated as a backup to speed up the marking process during your demo.

+4. If you used gate-level simulation/testing include your .vo file.